lud/cli_mate/README.md

   """
 ```

-This will output something like that (with colors now shown here):
+This will output something like that (but with colors):

 ```
 %> mix help example

                                   mix example

 Formats an integer in base two or eight